-Candidates will need to show evidence of academic or personal creative pursuit, such as a good pass in Art or Photography GCSE or a portfolio of art and/or design work.
+Candidates will need to show evidence of academic or personal creative pursuit, a Grade 4 in Art or Photography GCSE or an interview with a portfolio of art and/or design work.

 Why study Art?

 We are a highly successful department, ranking well above national average for results with a good record of students receiving offers from their first choices at the top universities in the creative field.
 The art department have high expectations of all learners and tailor studies to individuals.